 There has been lots of confusion regarding what rest defence is

 It is simply the defensive organisation while attacking to prepare for transitions.
 This involves supporting the counter press and dealing with counter attacks pic.twitter.com/yE4kwqVwYL

 — Michael Loftman (@michael_loftman) May 25, 2022

-Counter attacks from such deep positions usually require incisive actions such as a crucial dribble or quick passes or switches of play to get the ball into the attacking third as fast as possible.
+Counterattacks from such deep positions usually require incisive actions such as a crucial dribble or progressive pass or switches of play to get the ball into the attacking third as fast as possible.
 The other interesting way teams with a low block attack is hold-up play from anyone high up the pitch.
-As the player holds the ball up, off the ball runs are made to make sure they catch up with the play.
+As the player holds the ball up, off-the-ball runs are made to make sure they catch up with the play.
 This eventually helps them progress the ball and provide support.

 so, Chelsea should sit back in a low block, allow Liverpool to have possession and hit them on counter-attacks using the pace of Pulisic.
 Pulisic has shown it so far that he has the pace and timing of runs to hurt the opponents on counter-attacks.
 Btw this is just a random lineup pic.twitter.com/I1SU2saGgF

 — Nouman (@nomifooty) August 13, 2019